pellcorp/creality-wiki/docs/additional_camera.md

 You can find more information at [Simple AF for RPi Camera Support(rpi.md/#crowsnest-camera-support)

-After you have changed the no_proxy and potentially the device config you need to restart crowsnest with `sudo systemctl start crowsnest`
+After you have changed the no_proxy and potentially the device config you need to restart crowsnest with `sudo systemctl restart crowsnest`

 ## Enable Camera in moonraker